SirrorsMoore1975/SM1975-python-exercise-basic-conditions/README.md

 # SM1975 python exercise basic conditions
-The general proposes of this project is to practice python scripting and passing the test given to each python function under the test driven development method (using `pytest`)
+The general purpose of this project is to practice python scripting and passing the test given to each python function under the test driven development method (using `pytest`)

 # Index for the functions
 (under constructions)